LinkedIn connections have been a hot topic among their users ever since they introduced the major LinkedIn connection limit back in 2021.

 When should I use LinkedIn InMail?

 InMails can be your last resource to get to the desired lead.
-Or they can be a wise hack to outreach busy decision-makers who get numerous new LinkedIn connections every day.
+Or they can be a wise hack to reach out to business decision-makers who get numerous connection requests every day.

 By sending a LinkedIn InMail to a complete stranger on LinkedIn and composing an engaging InMail copy by following these LinkedIn InMail examples with a 25% reply rate formula, you are also diminishing the possibility of your lead clicking I don’t know this person once you send a regular LinkedIn connection invite.